 This solder issue is one possible problem of several, but occurs very frequently, about 95% or more!
 The other internal problem could be a relay, or there could be a ground issue, associated part, etc….

 The Kelsey Hayes 325 Electronic Brake Control Unit (or module) on the SSR is prone to solder joints cracking due to poor solder techniques from the factory.
 There is some speculation that the issue is related to heat since the SSR location is near the catalytic converter, but this same issue happens to the same generation brake modules that are located in the engine bay near the booster.
-It also only happens to 12 of the several hundred solder joints in the unit.
+It also only happens to 12 of the several hundred solder joints in the unit as shown in red circles in image below.
 If it were a heat related problem the issue would not be isolated to such a small percentage of the joints and would be more scattered across the board.
 While there is no doubt that the aftermarket heat shield does keep some heat away from the brake module, it is unlikely that it will prevent this issue from occurring.

 The unit is located under the truck against the frame, under the driver seat area.
 To get the unit repaired, just the top part of the unit is taken off, 3 electrical connectors and 4 bolts.
 DO NOT remove the hydraulic lines.
 To make it a little easier to access the top bolts, remove the bolts that hold the ABS mount to the truck frame.
 This will allow the unit to be pulled out and down just a little.
 You can drive the truck with this unit off, you will not have any ABS function though.
 Due to this fact, it is not recommended to drive for an extended period of time, but getting home from the mechanic or a quick trip to the store should be fine as long as it is not raining or very dusty, those circumstances would require some sort of covering to prevent dirt and moisture from entering the pump housing.
 Make sure you cover the exposed open area on the truck mounted pump when you take the control unit off with aluminum foil and some high temp tape to keep dirt out.